mblitherland/litretro/ISSUES.md

     - Now I can edit issues and view the versions at the same time!
 - 57: Nested comments aren't applied when broadcast
 - 58: When there is no retro theme, don't prompt the user that they may overwrite and lose cards
+- 64: Guests can see the settings for a retro if you give them the link to your manage page instead of the guest link.

 ## Todonts